AmpersandTarski/documentation/tutorial/data-in-spreadsheets.md

 ## Theory: tables vs. binary relations

 We can consider Ampersand as a finite system of relations.
-Every relation is a set of pairs and each pair contains two atoms.
+Every relation is a set of \(ordered\) pairs and each pair contains two atoms.
 However, in the real world we also store information in wider tables, as we do in spreadsheets and relational databases.
 Here is the trick.
 If we have two pairs that share the same left atom, e.g. \(1, Abraham\) and \(1, Lincoln\), we can put them in the same row.
 Using the same trick, we can interpret a row in a spreadsheet as a number of pairs.

 ### Example

-Let us look at an example to get a feeling for this translation.
-Consider the following table.
+Let us look at an example:

 |  | firstname | lastname | birth |
 | --- | --- | --- | --- |